coffeebe4code/nobuild/README.md

   DEPS("math", "add", "mul", div");
 ```

-After making any change to your projects `nobuild.c` file do not forget to rebuild the nobuild executable `$ gcc -O3 ./nobuild.c -o ./nobuild`
+After making any change to your projects `nobuild.c` file do not forget to rebuild the nobuild executable `$ gcc ./nobuild.c -o ./nobuild`

 Now, when running an incremental build, and changing the `div` feature, just run `./nobuild --build ./div/lib.c` or the shorter cli flag `./nobuild -b ./div/lib.c`

 The `div` feature will be rebuilt and tested, as well as `math` being rebuilt and tested!
+All cascading dependencies are handled automatically.

 You will notice in this repository, the `stuff` feature has multiple files.
 This is called a fat feature.
 Build times could degrade if you use too many fat features with too many dependencies on other fat features.
-It is recommended to create many light small single file features for maximum efficiency.
+It is recommended to create many light small single file features for maximum efficiency. this may be deprecated in the future, to save build times.

-# I would like to know more

-## Using the test framework
+# Using the test framework

 define the `NOBUILD_IMPLEMENTATION` and `WITH_MOCKING` preprocessor command at the top of the file, to include the stb style header.